Japanese Knotweed vs. Bamboo: What Are The Differences?

 Bamboo

-How Were They Introduced to the UK?
+How Were Japanese Knotweed and Bamboo Introduced to the UK?

 It’s no surprise that we have our Victorian ancestors to blame for introducing both plants to the country.
-However, they crossed British waters and entered domestic properties within different decades.

 Japanese Knotweed’s Introduction to the UK